Golf Croquet Refereeing

 GC Referee: a qualified referee can officiate at any GC game, match or event (for major tournaments: if so authorised by the Tournament Referee).

-In addition, there are GC Examining Referees, who train and qualify new referees - most Federations have at least one in most Federations.
+In addition, there are GC Examining Referees, who train and qualify new referees - most Federations have at least one.

-The powers and duties of referees are spelled out in Section R of the CA Regulations for Tournaments.
+The powers and duties of referees are spelt out in the Tournament Regulations.

 Most often, a referee acts as a Referee on Request - called on by the players either to watch a problematic stroke about to be played, or to sort out a problem after it has happened.